whitfin/rabbitmq-manager/README.md

 Just install this module globally to have easy access to the utility.
 You must have NodeJS and NPM installed:

 ```
-sudo npm install -g iwhitfield/rabbitmq-monitor
+sudo npm install -g rabbitmq-manager
 ```

-Which will allow you to access the utility using either `rabbit` or `rabbit-monitor` commands.
+Which will allow you to access the utility using either `rabbit` or `rabbit-manager` commands.

 ### Usage ###